What Is Credit Card Surcharging?

 Surcharging does come with some rules and regulations to follow.
 Each credit card company, a merchant chooses to process with has its own set of varying rules.
 The more cards a merchant decides to accept, the harder it can seem to navigate.
 Not complying with a credit card company’s standards for surcharging could result in fines.
 In the worst-case scenario, the credit card will no longer do business with the merchant, and the merchant account could be closed.

 Significant companies like Visa and MasterCard have a lot to say about cash discounting rates since it negatively impacts their company.
-Visa does allow cash discounting, but it must be done according to their regulations.
+Visa allows discounting.
+However, they have certain regulations.
 According to their policy, the cash discount price may not be explicitly shown next to a higher card payment price.
 The merchant must only have one price visible.
-Upon a customer checking out, they are then offered a cash discount if they choose to pay in cash.
+Lastly, upon a customer checking out, they should have an optional cash discount if they choose to pay in cash.

 SurchargePro Powered by PayKings